IMPORTANT UPDATES

 For safety reasons, we ask that participants live within a reasonable distance of the study center.

-Groundbreaking research led by Brian Vickery, MD, Director of the Food Allergy Program, has led to a new oral immunotherapy for peanut allergy.
-The new treatment may help reduce the severity of allergic reactions, including anaphylaxis, that may occur with accidental exposure.
+Children's was one of 10 clinical sites for the Phase 3 OUtMATCH study which led to the approval of Xolair.
+The new treatment may help reduce the severity of allergic reactions, including anaphylaxis, that may occur with accidental exposure to one or more foods.

 Advanced practice providers